fluent-plugins-nursery/contact/README.md

 2. Admins check created issue(s) and add label `accepted`

+    Admins add you to this organization as a member of "Original authors" team.

-3. Plugin author transfers ownership to [@okkez-bot](https://github.com/okkez-bot)
+3. Plugin author transfers ownership to this organization.

-    Because you cannot transfer ownership to fluent-plugins-nursery directly.
-    It is due to lack of privileges.

 4. Plugin author adds [@okkez](https://github.com/okkez) to Gem owner